Similarity Metrics for Vector Search

 One thing to keep in mind with Inner Product is that it doesn't follow the triangle inequality.
 Larger lengths (large magnitudes) are prioritized.
 This means we should be careful when using IP with Inverted File Index or a graph index like HNSW.

 The three vector metrics mentioned above are the most useful regarding vector embeddings.
-However, they’re not the only ways to measure the distance between two vectors.
-Here are two other ways to measure distance or similarity between vectors.
+However, they're not the only ways to measure the distance between two vectors.
+Here are some other ways to measure distance or similarity between vectors.

 Hamming distance can be applied to vectors or strings.
 For our use cases, let's stick to vectors.
 Hamming distance measures the "difference" in the entries of two vectors.
 For example, "1011" and "0111" have a Hamming distance of 2.